This Mexican Christmas Cookies recipe is one of the most anticipated Christmas treats in our house each year!

 You can also do this with chilled dough, just bake for an extra 2 minutes, so 12-14 minutes.

-This dough does NOT spread while baking, so you can arrange them 1 inch apart on your cookie sheets.
+This dough does NOT spread while baking, so you can arrange them 1 inch apart on your cookie sheet.

 Like other shortbreads, these cookies do NOT brown while baking (unless you overbake them); they’re done when firm to the touch;)